-10 DECEMBER 2018 — A new tool to support internet freedom is being launched by NetBlocks and The Internet Society, a global non-profit organisation dedicated to the open development, use and evolution of the Internet.
+10 DECEMBER 2018 — A new tool to support internet freedom is being launched by NetBlocks with help from The Internet Society, a non-profit organisation dedicated to the development and evolution of the Internet.

-The organisations have partnered up to build COST, a tool that seeks to measure the economic cost of internet disruptions to support the adoption of rights-based internet governance around the world.
+The organisations have partnered up for the launch of COST, a tool that seeks to measure the economic cost of internet disruptions to support the adoption of rights-based internet governance around the world.

 The internet is for everyone: This #HumanRightsDay we're launching the #COST tool with @InternetSociety to measure in real-time the economic impact of internet disruptions, throttling and mass-censorship worldwide.
 Together we can #KeepItOnhttps://t.co/m4jvx3QLLZ pic.twitter.com/1daGvRXgfb